jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

     let add2 x = x + 2

 - val add2 : int -> int
-- val add2 : domiain -> range
+- val add2 : domain -> range
 - The function named add2 maps int to int
 - No matter what happens elsewhere in the world (or application), this function will always return the same output for a given input.